est/zig-wasm-git/README.md

 This repo is a minimal reproduction focused on read/write remote blobs over git http.

-Project Goal: **the git remote is a versioned blob store, not a dev workspace.**
+Project Goal: **use git remote as a versioned blob store, not a dev workspace.**
 One branch == one keyspace (`path -> bytes`), one commit == one version.
 There is no workdir, no merge, no checkout — just `read` / `write` / `pull` / `publish`.